shahamed/rocFFT/docs/how-to/working-with-rocfft.rst

 #.
 Create the plan by calling :cpp:func:`rocfft_plan_create`.
 Pass the plan
    description that has already been allocated.

 #.
 Execute the plan by calling :cpp:func:`rocfft_execute`.
-This function accepts
+This function takes
    arrays of pointers for input and output.
 If fields have been set for input or output, then the arrays must contain pointers to each brick in the input or output.